ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 Provided the images passed the check for convergence, the next co-registration step employs the *Enhanced Spectral Diversity* (ESD) algorithm to match the two scenes to better than 1/100th of a pixel.
 This is accomplished by examining the overlap area between subsequent bursts.
 If there is even a small offset, the phase between the bursts will not match.
 This phase mismatch is then used to calculate the corresponding azimuth offset.

 To finish interferogram processing, steps 1 through 4 are run once again, this time with the offsets from the ESD included.
-The output of this entire process is a *wrapped inteferogram*.
+The output of this entire process is a *wrapped interferogram*.

 ### Phase Unwrapping